10 API Testing Tips for Beginners (SOAP & REST)

 6. Choose a suitable automation tool

-A further step to leverage the automation capability of API testing is choosing the most suitable tool or a set of suitable tools from hundreds of options in the market.
-Here are some criteria that you should consider when choosing an API automated testing tool:
+A further step to leverage the automation capability of API testing is choosing the most or a set of suitable tools from hundreds of options in the market.
+Here are some criteria that you should consider when choosing an API testing automated testing tool:

 - Does the tool support testing the API/Web service types that your AUT (Application Under Test) is using?
 It will not make sense if the selected tool supports testing RESTful services while you AUT is using SOAP services.